eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The signature over the PID or attestation may or may not include the value of the presented attributes.
 If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
 One possible way to set up such an authenticated channel is by ensuring the authenticity and integrity (but not the non-repudiation) of the attributes by means of a Message Authentication Code (MAC).
 The MAC is created by the secure environment over the presented attribute values.
 The MAC key is generated from an ephemeral key of the Relying Party (sent to the secure environment by the Wallet Instance) in combination with an ephemeral key created by the secure environment.
 The latter ephemeral key is sent to the Relying Party in such a way that the Relying Party can verify the authenticity of this key.
 Such a solution, or similar ones, can be used provided that:
     - the solution is fully compliant with the relevant standards, i.e., [ISO/IEC 18013-5] or [OpenID4VP] and [SD-JWT VC].
-    - the solution can be certified for security at LoA "high" according to [chapter 7](#7-certification-and-risk-management)
+    - the solution can be certified for security at LoA "high" according to [Chapter 7](#7-certification-and-risk-management)

 ##### 6.6.3.7 Relying Party verifies that the PID or attestation is not revoked